maicoin/max-websocket-docs/public_orderbook.md

 ```

 ## Success response (snapshot/update)
-when you subscribed successful, you will get an orderbook snapshot response, you will continue to get updates if orderbook is updated.
+When you subscribed successful, you will get an order book snapshot response, you will continue to get updates if order book is updated.

 ### Snapshot
 ```json